 So how do some distributors get you to buy plenty of products?

 Recently, one of our clients forwarded an email by his private banker to us.
 In that email, he was strongly encouraged to subscribe to a product that has “no downside, unlimited upside”.
 Sounds familiar?
 Before even delving into the details of the product, we knew that it had to be a capital guaranteed/protected structure.
 These products were invented to work on your fear of loss.
 When you invest in these products, usually a large proportion of your monies (about 70-80%) are used to buy zero-coupon bonds with the remaining invested into derivatives.
 At maturity (usually in the region of 5 years and above), you get back at least your principal.
 So, have these products done well?
 Well, yes, if you consider that it raised tens of millions for the distributors & product manufacturers each time.
-But if you really study their long-term performance you may not be able say it was successful.
+But if you really study their long-term performance you may not be able to say it was successful.

 They Focus On A Speculative Theme

 Some months ago, another of our clients was asked to invest a substantial portion of her investable assets into a China-focused mutual fund.
-She was told that China is now “hot” and she should not miss this “golden opportunity” to invest in the fastest growing economy of the world.
+She was told that China is now “hot” and she should not miss this “golden opportunity” to invest in the fastest growing economy in the world.
 I told her that she had been about to become a victim to the wealth management game.
 New products chasing new investment themes are always being launched.
 Many of these products are developed to work on the speculative nature of humans.
 Over the past few years, products such as technology mutual funds, income/yield-generating mutual funds and China/India-focused mutual funds were launched and sold aggressively to consumers.
-The latest to join the bandwagon are the commodities/energy mutual funds as well as investment products focusing on luxury brands and climate change.
+The latest to join the bandwagon is the commodities/energy mutual funds as well as investment products focusing on luxury brands and climate change.
 The reason for the launch of these products is the very reason why you should avoid them.
 Prices have gone up so high and everyone wants to get onto it.
 Many technology investors will remember the technology bubble in 2000 – their investments went down as much as 80%!
-Ironically, most of them were also launched in the year 2000 itself.
+Ironically, most of them were also launched in the year 2000.

 All of us need to have our wealth properly managed.
 And what wealth managers should do for you is to meticulously study and understand your needs and carefully design a diversified investment portfolio that has little to do with what is the latest trend.
 Good managers should coach you on the risks and returns you should expect and monitor your investments closely, occasionally tweaking them to make sure they achieve your investment objectives.
 It is a long and tedious process, but that is what wealth management should be.
 Your wealth managers should not be compensated by how fast and in what volume they can sell products to you but by how much work they do and how well they have performed for you.
 All of us are compensated the same way in our jobs, so why should it be different for those wealth managers who supposedly work for us?